Swimming Pool Safety

 Make sure the water is deep enough for safe diving before a diving board is installed.
 When you’re in someone else’s pool, it doesn’t hurt to double check.
 Check the area under the diving board to make sure it is clear of other swimmers.
 Never dive into an above ground pool and never dive in the shallow end of a pool.

-If you’ve been injured in a swimming pool, you should have an attorney evaluate your case.
+If you’ve been injured in a swimming pool, you should have a drowning lawyer evaluate your case.
 Contact the trusted lawyers at Abrahamson & Uiterwyk onlineor call us at 1-800-538-4878 to schedule your free consultation.